 How does a toxic work culture affect employees?

 A toxic workplace doesn’t just negatively impact your business—it harms employees professionally and personally.
 Toxicity creates an unhappy work environment where employees can’t flourish and thrive.
-Productivity can suffer, motivation drops, and even infighting results.
+Productivity suffers, motivation drops, and even infighting results.
 Not only are these bad for your bottom line, but it also makes burnout more likely.

 Toxicity can also impact your employees' health.
-When employees are overworked or sense a lack of respect, anxiety and depression can kick in.
+When employees feel overworked or sense a lack of respect, anxiety and depression can kick in.
 They may dread coming to work or feel stuck in their job, leading to chronic stress and other mental health problems.

 Five signs of a toxic work culture